 Any information that is subsequently proven to be inaccurate will potentially invalidate that application.
+Those who submit fraudulent or deliberately misleading applications may also be subject to legal proceedings.

 Passport Requirements:

 All students must be entitled to hold a full British Citizen passport or have the right of residence in the United Kingdom.